ShubhamKrG/Coding-Samurai-ML-Internship/README.md

           4. SVC_model.pkl
           5. Scaler.pkl
           6. Encoder.pkl
+          7. Documentation - Task 1

-The last three are pickle files used in the python file while creating the web application.
+The last three are pickle files used in the python IDE to creating the web application.
+The Documentation file contains the steps taken to create this project.